maxhougas/doompack/PWADS/FSMOOSH/README.md

   - For FMASTER_E.pk3, place in the Master Level .WADs
   - If you wish, extract Bad Dream from TEETH.WAD, and bundle it into TEETH2.WAD.
   - You should be able to play TEETH and the rest of the levels normally even if you don't

+## RUNNING
+- Use freedoom1.wad as the iwad
+- Import:
+  - brutalv21.pk3, (just use wadsmoosh if you don't want to play BrutalDOOM)
+  - freedoom2.wad, (level names will conflict if freedoom1 & 2 are not loaded first)
+  - DOOM.WAD, SIGIL_V1_21.WAD, SIGIL_II_V1_0.WAD,
+  - DOOM2.WAD, NERVE.WAD, TNT.WAD, and PLUTONIA.WAD